Remove the central administration site

 Applies to: Configuration Manager (current branch)

-Starting in version 2002, if the hierarchy consists of the central administration site (CAS) and a single child primary site, you can remove the CAS.
+If the hierarchy consists of the central administration site (CAS) and a single child primary site, you can remove the CAS.
 This action simplifies your Configuration Manager infrastructure to a single, standalone primary site.
 It removes the complexities of site-to-site replication, and focuses your management tasks to the single site.

 The hierarchy needs to consist of the CAS and a single child primary site.
 The primary site can have secondary sites.
 To remove other child primary sites from the hierarchy, review the planning steps and prerequisites to Uninstall a primary site.